fklein82/cloud-server/_posts/2023-05-07-tap-and-greenplum.markdown

 tanzu acc create kubeflowpipelines --git-repository https://github.com/agapebondservant/kubeflow-pipelines-accelerator --git-branch main
 ~~~

+### 5. Utilize GreenplumPython Package for Python Execution in Greenplum Functions

+Utilize GreenplumPython Package for Python Execution in Greenplum Functions
+GreenplumPython is a Python package that enables the execution of Python code within Greenplum functions.
+By leveraging GreenplumPython, you can perform complex data processing and analysis tasks using familiar Python syntax and libraries, directly inside the Greenplum database.
+This integration reduces data movement and improves performance, as data processing occurs close to where the data is stored, making it an efficient way to perform advanced analytics and pre-processing for your ML projects.

-### 5. Build and Train ML Model Workflow with TensorFlow.
+### 6. Build and Train ML Model Workflow with TensorFlow.
 TensorFlow is a popular open-source ML library developed by Google.
 It provides a flexible and efficient platform for building and deploying ML models across various platforms and devices.
 By integrating TensorFlow with TAP and Greenplum, we can develop and train our ML models on massive data sets, harnessing the full power of distributed computing for faster and more accurate results.

 &rarr; [Install Tensorflow Accelerator for TAP](https://github.com/tanzumlai/sample-ml-app/tree/main/)